ShriyaGurjar/InfantCareCompass/README.md

 - **Database**: MongoDB for secure and scalable data storage.
 - **Image Management**: Cloudinary for storing and retrieving user-uploaded images.

+## 🚀 Future Goals

+We are actively working to enhance the Infant Care Compass platform with features that go beyond basic healthcare tracking.
+Here's what’s coming next:

+- **🎨 UI/UX Enhancements:** Improve responsiveness and visual design across devices to ensure a smoother user experience for both tech-savvy and non-tech-savvy parents.

+- **📹 Integrated Video Conferencing:** Enable secure, real-time video consultations with pediatricians using ZegoCloud or WebRTC integration.

+- **🤖 AI-Based First Aid Guidance:** Use OpenAI’s API or LangChain to provide parents with instant, AI-powered suggestions for minor health concerns and everyday parenting questions.

+- **📅 Smart Vaccination Notifications:** Enhance the vaccination tracker with personalized reminders based on a child’s age, location, and medical history.

+- **📰 Parenting Resource Center:** Add a content hub featuring doctor-written articles, trusted parenting tips, and a community Q&A space.

+- **🌐 Multi-language Support:** Make the platform more inclusive by supporting major Indian regional languages for broader accessibility.

+- **🔐 Role-Based Access & Security:** Strengthen access control for doctors, parents, and admins to ensure data privacy and secure consultation flow.

+- **📈 Analytics Dashboard:** Build a dashboard to track vaccination compliance, user engagement, and doctor consultation trends.

 ## Getting Started
 <details>
     <summary><b> Getting Started  </b></summary><br>